 *Limited seating at our Wilmington Campus only; please email to reserve seats in advance.
 Our Wilmington Campus Christmas Eve services will be ticketed this year to ensure seating for everyone.
 We’re asking that anyone attending Christmas Eve services at our Wilmington location reserve their seats in advance.
 Tickets are free, and available at the info desk in the Wilmington lobby or by emailing Laurie Bean.
 Watertown and Lexington services will NOT be ticketed; seats will be distributed on a first come, first serve basis.

 **At all three Lexington services on December 24, we will offer a shuttle bus service from the high school to Grace Chapel.
 If you are a Grace Chapel regular, please consider taking advantage of this opportunity and allow our many guests to have the best parking spots.
-Please note, this shuttle will only be offered on December 24.
 Parking suggestions for Lexington campus visitors can be found here.

 Translation services are available at our Lexington campus services: Mandarin Chinese is available on December 23 (7:00pm) and December 24 (3:00pm only).
 Translation into Korean is available on December 23 (7:00pm).
 American Sign Language interpretation for the hearing impaired is available on December 24 (3:00pm service only).
-For details on translation at our Lexington campus Sunday services, visit our Multicultural Resources page.
+For details on translation at our Lexington Campus Sunday services, visit our Multicultural Resources page.